-Your starting position will once again be in a suspended plank position with the TRX straps hung at mid-calf-height.
+Your starting position will once again be in a suspended in a TRX plank position with the TRX straps hung at mid-calf-height.
 With your legs straight and together, and toes pointed towards the floor, slowly spread your legs about a foot apart using your hip muscles, then bring them back together.
 To make this exercise a little less challenging, perform it on your forearms.

 5. Reverse Mountain Climbers

-Traditional mountain climbers are performed by starting in a plank position, while driving each knee into the chest one at a time.
+Traditional mountain climbers are performed by starting in a TRX plank position, while driving each knee into the chest one at a time.
 With reverse mountain climbers on a TRX, you’ll be facing the ceiling.
 Start by laying down on your back, with your heels in the handles.

 Keep your arms flat on the ground beside your body, with your palms facing down.
 Lift your hips to the ceiling by pushing through your heels.
 Bring one knee slowly towards your chest, keeping the other leg extended.
 As you bring your leg back to the starting position, simultaneously drive your other knee towards your chest.